JakeOtto/python_practice/chapter1/02_error_messages.md

 write Python code in files.

 <details>
-  <summary>But I really do want to know now — I can handle it!</summary>
+  <summary>:speech_balloon: But I really do want to know now — I can handle it!</summary>

   <hr>